Skip to Content

 The Workers’ Compensation Insurance Rating Bureau of California (WCIRB) often receives questions concerning when a “professional” employee of a private school assignable to Classification 8868, Colleges or Schools – private – not automobile schools – professors, teachers, or academic professional employees, meets the requirements for assignment to Classification 8810, Clerical Office Employees.
 Read More >

-The Workers’ Compensation Insurance Rating Bureau of California (WCIRB) has received questions about which workers’ compensation policies must be physically audited and whether physical audit requirements may be waived based on the current COVID-19/coronavirus outbreak.
+The Workers’ Compensation Insurance Rating Bureau of California (WCIRB) has received questions about which workers’ compensation policies must be physically audited.
 Under a variety of circumstances, it may not be advisable or even possible for premium auditors to meet face-to-face with policyholders or their representatives to conduct an audit.
 Read More >

-California is experiencing a significant increase in tree trimming and tree removal operations, including operations performed around elevated power lines to reduce fire hazards.
-As a result, the WCIRB has received questions about classifying tree removal and tree trimming operations.
+The WCIRB receives many questions about classifying tree removal and tree trimming operations.
 The two classifications that most often apply are 0106, Tree Pruning, Repairing or Trimming, and 0042, Landscape Gardening.
 Read More >

 Ownership is an important component of experience rating.
 It determines what loss and payroll data goes into calculating a business’s experience modification.
 The California Workers’ Compensation Experience Rating Plan—1995 (ERP) specifically defines “ownership” for the purposes of experience rating.
 Note that these definitions may differ in comparison to definitions used in other instances.
 Read More >